ceph/ceph/doc/radosgw/multisite.rst

 Realms
 ------

-A realm represents a globally unique namespace consisting of one or more zonegroups containing one or more zones, and zones containing buckets, which in turn contain objects.
-A realm enables the Ceph Object Gateway to support multiple namespaces and their configuration on the same hardware.
+A realm is a globally unique namespace that consists of one or more zonegroups.
+Zonegroups contain one or more zones.
+Zones contain buckets.
+Buckets contain objects.

+Realms make it possible for the Ceph Object Gateway to support multiple namespaces and their configurations on the same hardware.

-A realm contains the notion of periods.
-Each period represents the state of the zonegroup and zone configuration in time.
-Each time you make a change to a zonegroup or zone, update the period and commit it.
+Each realm is associated with a "period".
+A period represents the state of the zonegroup and zone configuration in time.
+Each time you make a change to a zonegroup or zone, you should update and commit the period.

-By default, the Ceph Object Gateway does not create a realm for backward compatibility with Infernalis and earlier releases.
-However, as a best practice, we recommend creating realms for new clusters.
+To ensure backward compatibility with Infernalis and earlier releases, the Ceph Object Gateway does not by default create a realm.
+However, as a best practice, we recommend that you create realms when creating new clusters.

 Create a Realm
 ~~~~~~~~~~~~~~